 I’ve often found that people doubt me, either what I do or my message.
 Of course it can feel insanely frustrating, but I usually just keep following my gut.
 I don’t mind standing out as long as I know I am on the right path.

 Act your worth.
-Establish what kind of treating you are expecting by adjusting your own behavior.
+Establish what kind of treatment you are expecting by adjusting your own behavior.
 If someone is being disrespectful towards you, or anyone, let them know it’s not okay.
-I believe there is a big difference by picking a fight and demanding respect, and I always choose the latter.
+I believe there is a big difference between picking a fight and demanding respect, and I always choose the latter.

 Tough, you’ll feel that people are doubting what you say a lot, sometimes based purely of the fact that you are a woman.
 But it’s also extremely rewarding, because all your success belongs to you.

 The love.
 I live close to friends, my boyfriend and my family and I see them on the daily.
 I love that we all live close together because we give each other so much strength.